-Salivary glands are located beneath your tongue and over your mandible near your ear.
-Their purpose is to secrete saliva into your mouth to begin the digestive process and to protect your teeth from decay.
+Salivary glands are located beneath your tongue and over your jawbone near your ear.
+Their purpose is to secrete saliva into your mouth to begin the digestive process (while making it easier to swallow the food), while also protecting your teeth from decay.

 The main salivary glands (parotid glands) are located over your main chewing muscle (masseter muscle), beneath your tongue (sublingual gland), and on the floor of your mouth (sub mandibular gland).